2326wx/Airfoil-optimization/README.md

   <img src = "https://github.com/2326wz/Airfoil-optimization/blob/master/images/re.png">

-  In fact, is proportional to airflow *speed*.
+  In fact, it is proportional to airflow *speed*, because all other variables are *fixed* in our approach.